PLT-Project/RJEC/README.md

 Tests can be run by running `make`, which will run `./testall.sh`.

 ## Compiling RJEC programs
-You can compile a run a RJEC program using `./rjec.sh`.
+You can compile a run a RJEC program using `./rjec.sh <filename>`.
 For intermediate compilation steps, please reference this file.